influxdata/flux/docs/StandardLibrary.md

 The Flux standard library will define the set of functions, constants, and other values that are available out of the box with Flux, providing the functionality that is most frequently used.

-Some functions in the standard library will be available without qualifying them with a namespace.
-These will be the most common functions, to help Flux code be more concise.
-Such functions are said to be in the "top level package."

-The remaining functions in the standard library will be divided up into discrete packages that are organized by topic.

-What's presented here is just a departure point for further discussion.
+Everything in the Flux standard library is part of a package.
+The top-level package is called "universe."

+The Flux compiler provides the concept of a "prelude," which is the set of packages whose members may be used in a Flux program without namespace qualification.
+For example, in the vanilla Flux CLI, the prelude includes the `universe` and `influxdata/influxdb` packages.

-## The Top Level Package
+## The `Universe` Package

-Those functions that provide functionality that is very frequently used and should not need to be qualified with a namespace in Flux code.
-(Consider also the concept of "prelude")

-### Transformations
-Should some of these be in the `math` package instead?  `pearsonr` for example.

 Fundamental transformations:
 - `bottom`